 No matter what type of business you plan on starting, there are many rules and regulations to be wary of.
 Every sector of business has their own laws surrounding what can/can not be done, what type of research and safety regulations need to be followed, and certain standards that you must follow even before operations commence.
 In addition, there are different sets of regulations in place depending on federal, provincial and municipal standards, which can often leave business owners in uncompliant spots for laws they were completely unaware of.
-One of the worst situations a business can find itself in is being audited and failing to comply with basic standards, which could result in losing the business altogether.
+Failing to comply with business standards can lead to losing the business.

 A corporate lawyer can assist in terms of helping you follow the laws that pose potential risks and help in drafting contracts that are fundamental to the ways in which your business functions.
 Investing in a solid foundation for your company can save you plenty of money in the future, from possible lawsuits to audits.
 There are, however, a few questions to consider before going to a corporate lawyer:

-- Where will you be running your business from?
-A small business is often run out of a home office, before expanding out into a larger office space.
-It is important to match the stage of your business with the location, as you don’t want something as simple as location hindering your business.
-Taking the time to critically think about moving to minimize excessive paperwork can save you future headaches.
-Corporate lawyers are ready to help when it comes to signing leases in an office building or purchasing an entire building, to ensure you do not get locked into a deal that could cost your company thousands of dollars later.
-They can review any contracts before you sign on, and advise you of concerning areas and help you dispute potentially risky clauses.
+- A small business is often run out of a home office, before expanding.
+It is important to match the stage of your business with the location.
+Taking the time to critically think about moving can save you future headaches.
+Corporate lawyers can advise you of concerning areas and help you dispute potentially risky clauses.

 If you have any additional questions or if you would like to discuss your matter with us further, feel free to call us at 905-366-0202 to arrange a free consultation.
 Alternatively, you can reach us via our website here.